 Cats need their claws.

-More people are recognizing that declawing is a harmful procedure.
+More people recognize that declawing is harmful.

 The movement to ban declawing is growing.

-Join us to protect cats.
+Join our movement to protect cats.

 Alley Cat Allies is against the cruel practice of declawing cats.
 We encourage everyone to speak out against declawing and support declawing bans in all communities.
 Join us by taking our pledge to never declaw cats alleycat.org/NoDeclawing.